 - Throat culture

-If you have a current or recent infection, your doctor may give you antibiotics.
+If you have a current or recent infection, your provider may give you antibiotics.

 Mild cases of guttate psoriasis are usually treated at home.
-Your doctor may recommend any of the following:
+Your provider may recommend any of the following:

 - Dandruff shampoos (over-the-counter or prescription)